Running Calorie Burn Calculator

 About this calculator

 The calories burned while running depend on how much mass you are moving, how far you move it, and the resistance of the surface underfoot.
 This calculator uses the formula: calories = (weight × 0.75 × distance) × (10 − (pace − 5) × 0.3) × terrain multiplier.
-The terrain multiplier is 1.0 for flat roads, 1.5 for hilly routes, and 1.8 for trail running, reflecting the additional muscular effort required on uneven or inclined surfaces.
+The terrain multiplier now applies directly from your selection: 0.95 for downhill, 1.0 for flat/treadmill, 1.15 for rolling hills, and 1.3 for steep hills, reflecting the additional muscular effort required on uneven or inclined surfaces (and the reduced effort running downhill).
 Slower paces carry a slight calorie-per-mile penalty compared with moderate paces because running economy degrades at the extremes.
 Body weight is the single largest driver of total calorie expenditure — a heavier runner burns meaningfully more calories covering the same distance at the same pace.
 Use the result to guide race-day nutrition, post-run recovery meals, and weekly energy balance.

 How to use